stephen-scheiman/04-challenge/README.md

 3- Set variables at the global context when possible 4- Look into using jQuery for high scores
-5- Hoping for feedback from the graders on how to fix the high scores
+5- Hoping for feedback from the graders on how to fix the high scores 6- Weirdness with Git renaming assets to Assets and breaking my app